SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 ## Framework:

-### Multiple Environments:
-The framework is designed to execute the tests on multiple environments.
-1. All the default details specific to environment (Ex: Url, Credentials etc) are defined <Arvind please add more details here>

 ### Supported Browsers: The framework can currently work on the following browsers
 1. Chrome - use "chrome", "googlechrome" or "local" as values for the Browser in appsettings
 2. Firefox - use "firefox" or "mozillafirefox" as values for the Browser in appsettings